 It says the 60,000-cubic-meter stone structure stands 47 meters tall, with its base measuring 123 by 123 meters.

-but it's older and more esoteric than Bagan in Myanmar and Angkor Wat in Cambodia.
+The temple is one of three great religious sites in Southeast asia but it's older and more esoteric than Bagan in Myanmar and Angkor Wat in Cambodia.
 It was begun in the 8th century by the Sailendras, a dynasty of Buddhist kings who ruled central Java for almost 200 years until their power waned and the temple was abandoned.

 The stepped pyramid rises in nine levels to a single bell-shaped stupa surrounded by galleries.
 The pilgrims walk around them, meditating on stone reliefs that tell the life story of Siddhartha Gautama, an Indian prince who transcended life's pain and became the Lord Buddha.